Associate Dean and Director, Undergraduate and Master's Programs in Labor and Employment Relations

 Professor Paula Voos' latest published research concerns the consequences of union representation of graduate student employees.
 Along with coauthors Adrienne Eaton and Sean Rogers, she found that such representation does not hurt the faculty-student relationship or academic freedom, and it results in greater student satisfaction with economic outcomes.
-Other recent research involves the role of attitudes and emotions in whether or not employees vote for the union in a representation election; the impact on stock prices of union certification based on majority sign-up; and the appropriate measurement of IR systems in OECD countries along the dimensions of both equity and efficiency.
-Earlier research explores the determinants of union bargaining power, its evolution over time in the U.S., and the implications for future union revitalization.
+Other recently published research involved the role of attitudes and emotions on how employees vote in representation elections; another study investigated whether recent changes in representation election procedure led to different outcomes in airline/railway elections.
+Currently she is working on three projects.
+One involves the impact of new Right-to-Work laws in several states on shareholders wealth.
+Another involves how unions can use assessments of voting intent in organizing campaigns.
+The third is a new study of graduate student attitudes in private universities regarding relationships with faculty advisors.
 Her first published work estimates the costs and benefits of union organizing programs from the perspective of the union’s current members.

 Professor Voos is a public member of the New Jersey’s Public Employment Relations Commission.
 She is a past president of the Labor and Employment Relations Association and the editor of that Associations’ 1994 research volume, Contemporary Collective Bargaining in the United States.
 She has served on the Ford – United Autoworkers Voluntary Employee Benefit Association’s Board of Trustees, on NJ’s Benefits Review Task Force in 2005, and on the federal Commission on the Future of Worker-Management Relations (the Dunlop Commission) in 1994.
 She came to Rutgers from the University of Wisconsin in 1998, where she directed the Industrial Relations Research Institute.